Can Increasing the Hit Ratio Hurt Cache Throughput? (Long Version): A three-pronged approach to LRU

 \subsection{Implementation Setup and Results}

 In both the analysis (Section~\ref{ss:analysis}) and the simulation (Section~\ref{ss:simulation}), we were evaluating the queueing network in Figure~\ref{fig:LRUcache}.
 We now study LRU via our implementation that is independent of any queueing network.
 Our implementation is a prototype based on Meta's HHVM Cache.
-Figure~\ref{fig:LRU-simu} shows the results of our LRU implementation via green dashed lines with 95\% confidence intervals.
+Figure~\ref{fig:lru:LRU-simu} shows the results of our LRU implementation via green dashed lines with 95\% confidence intervals.